maannajjar/lattekit/README.md

 }
 ```

-Here UserDetailsView has its own layout and expects property *user*.
+Here, MyApp & UserDetailsView are virtual views.
+MyApp contains UserDetailsView which expects property *user*.
+When the native view tree is built, UserDetailsView will be replaced by the actual layout.
 Properties are automatically assigned to variables with *@Prop* annotation.
-In the above example, MyApp assigned user property to **currentUser** in UserDetailsView.
+In the above example, MyApp passed **currentUser** as **user** propertiy in UserDetailsView.

 ### 2- Maintaining View States

-Virtual views react to state changes which propagate down the virtual view tree.
+Virtual views react to state changes which will propagate throughout the virtual view tree.
 In the previous example, if MyApp needs to change **currentUser** for any reason (for example due to API call).
 All it needs to do is call **notifyStateChanged()** after changing currentUser.
 This will update user property in UserDetailsView which will then update its layout.
 You can have as many nested virtual views and change as many variables.
-Calling **notifyStateChanged()** will always ensure that the layout tree reflects the correct state from the perspecitve of the notified view.
+Calling **notifyStateChanged()** will always ensure that the layout tree reflects the correct state of the notified view.

 ### Binding Views